ablanco1950/CarsBrands_Inceptionv3/README.md

 # CarsBrands_Inceptionv3
 Project that detects the brand of a car, between 1 and 20 brands, that appears in a photograph with a success rate of more than 70%
-Project that detects the brand of a car, between 1 and 20 brands, that appears in a photograph with a success rate of more than 70%.

 For this, the Stanford car file downloaded from https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset/code?resource=download has been used.